vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 - Full-matrix preconditioning (approximated)

 These are complementary approaches.
 Hybrid configurations combining both (as used in this study) may capture benefits of each.

 ---

+## 6.7 Principles for Designing Novel Optimizers

+Based on the comparative analysis of Muon and Adam, and the broader history of optimizer development, this section synthesizes key principles and guidelines for researchers designing the next generation of neural network optimizers.

+### 6.7.1 Design Guidelines

+**1. Respect Parameter Geometry**
+Treating all parameters as flat vectors (as Adam does) ignores the rich structural information in weight matrices.
+Novel optimizers should distinguish between different parameter types (e.g., 2D weights vs. 1D biases) and apply transformations appropriate to their geometry.
+Muon's success with matrix orthogonalization demonstrates the power of this approach.

+**2. The "Orthogonalization" Principle**
+Adaptive methods (Adam) scale updates by magnitude, while orthogonal methods (Muon) condition updates by direction.
+The superior performance of Muon suggests that *conditioning the update direction* to be orthogonal or whitened is often more effective than simply scaling the step size.
+Future optimizers should explore efficient approximations of whitening transformations (like Newton-Schulz) rather than just variance-based scaling.

+**3. Decouple Update Magnitude from Direction**
+A robust optimizer should separate the determination of the update *direction* (gradient processing) from the update *magnitude* (learning rate scheduling).
+Muon's requirement for a schedule and warmup, unlike Adam's preference for constant rates, indicates that when the direction is well-conditioned (orthogonalized), the magnitude must be carefully managed to exploit this conditioning.

+**4. Computational "Sweet Spot"**
+Pure second-order methods (Newton's method) are O(n³) and infeasible.
+First-order methods (SGD) are O(n) but require many steps.
+The design goal is to find operations that are O(n) or slightly super-linear but provide "second-order-like" benefits.
+Muon's Newton-Schulz iteration is a prime example: a small constant number of matrix multiplications (O(n)) yields a high-quality approximation of a complex operation.

+### 6.7.2 Research Methodology for New Optimizers

+**1. Theoretical Grounding**: Start with a clear hypothesis about the loss landscape (e.g., "gradients are ill-conditioned in this specific way").
+Derive the update rule from first principles (e.g., natural gradient, trust region) rather than heuristics.

+**2. Toy Problem Validation**: Validate the optimizer on simple, controllable problems (e.g., Rosenbrock function, small XOR networks) to verify it behaves as theoretically predicted before scaling up.

+**3. Systematic Ablation**: When a new optimizer works, rigorously ablate every component.
+Is the improvement due to the novel update rule, or just a better default learning rate?
+(As seen with Lion, sometimes the sign operation alone is sufficient).

+**4. Robustness Profiling**: Do not just report the best result.
+Report the *range* of hyperparameters under which the optimizer performs well.
+A method that is 1% better but requires 100x more tuning effort is not a practical contribution.

+**5. Scale Testing**: Optimization dynamics change with scale.
+A method that works for ResNet-50 may fail for a 7B LLM.
+Test on the largest scale feasible, or at least on architectures (like MoE) known to be challenging.

+---